sakethsusarla/fixed-height-web-app/README.md

 - The _unit_ property is set to _percent_ as we want to provide sizes in percentages.

-Now, let's give this parent some children.
+Now, let's give this parent container some child elements.
 Add the following to your _app.component.html_,

 ```
 <as-split